LibreCAD/docs/appx/build.rst

 Download the Source Code
 ------------------------

 Go to the LibreCAD Github page (https://github.com/LibreCAD/LibreCAD).
 On the **<> Code** tab, click on the "Clone or Download" button and then click "Download ZIP".
 Save the zip file "LibreCAD-master.zip".

-When to download is complete, open the zip file and extract the contents to a suitable directory (e.g ~/dev/LibreCAD for Linux / macOS or C:\\dev\\LibreCAD for windows).
+Create a "development" directory for the source code and related libraries, e.g `~/dev/` for Linux / macOS or `C:\dev\` for MS Windows.

 .. _buildLinux: